A Businessperson’s Guide to Renewable Energy

 It’s best to start off with the basics.
 Renewable energy is the term used to describe energy that has been generated from a source that is not depleted after use, such as wind or solar.
 Not only are renewable energy resources endless, they’re also far less damaging to the environment than fossil fuels.

 The UK has set a legally-binding target to reduce overall greenhouse gas emissions by 80% (set against base levels from 1990) by 2050, so it’s crucial that the country becomes less reliant on electricity that is derived from oil and coal.
-The proportion of the nation’s energy that comes from sustainable sources continues to increase, and as of mid-2015, renewables accounted for almost a quarter of the UK’s energy output.
+The proportion of the nation’s energy that comes from sustainable sources continues to increase, and as of mid-2019, renewables accounted for 33% of the UK’s energy output.
 You can keep track of these figures here.

 What does the drive towards a green-power revolution mean for businesses?

 Having spent so many years burning coal and oil in order to keep the lights on, the time has come for a drastic overhaul, and the only way to achieve this is to invest in the development of green power.
 It’s inevitable that the introduction of energy and climate change policies will have an impact on business electricity prices in the long run.
 The government believes that these policies will ultimately drive down energy bills in future, and it is predicted that climate change legislation will result in an 11% reduction in the average household energy bill by 2020 (compared with the price had these policies not been introduced).